plewto/CYCO3/INSTALLATION.md

     CYCO: (save-snapshot "name-of-executable")
 </pre>

+CYCO will automatically terminate after creating a snapshot.

 Starting CYCO from an executable is considerably faster, once the Lisp prompt appears enter (CYCO) to use the CYCO package.
 Configuration